matin-n/The-VBA-of-Wall-Street/README.md

 Next i
 ```

 6. Finally, the script makes the table easier to read by adding formatting.
 The header row has a bold font with a line border on the bottom to visually indicate the column names.
-The column width is automatically changed to auto-fit the data by using the `AutoFit` property.
+The column width is automatically changed to auto-fit the data using the `AutoFit` property.
 Color formatting is applied using a for loop to iterate through each cell to determine whether the yearly return is positive or negative.
 If positive, the interior color will turn green, and if negative, the interior color will be red.

 ```vba
 ' Formatting